juju/docs/src/en/troubleshooting-logs.md

 -rw------- 1 syslog syslog  85K Apr 28 17:03 machine-0.log
 ```

-File `logsink.log` contains logs for all models.
-Its contents get sent to the
+File `logsink.log` contains logs for all models managed by the controller.
+Its
-database.
+contents get sent to the database.

 !!!
 Note:
     In a [High availability][controllers-ha] scenario, `logsink.log` is not